dinuka-dev/Sinhala-AI-Lyrics-Video-Telegram-Bot/README.md

-# Sinhala Lyric Video Generator
+# AI-Powered Sinhala Lyrics Video Generator

 A Python-based application that creates animated lyric videos with Studio Ghibli-style backgrounds from Spotify tracks.
 The project works as a Telegram bot.